LorenzoBalducci96/RealLifeCluedoWebService/README.md

 Once a user succesfully touched his user target with the required object in the required place, he will earn points depending on the mission difficult that had (100 points * place_multiplicator * object_multiplicator).
 It's obvious that the more a place/object is hard to reach/use, the higher is the multiplicator (usually between 0.5 and 2).
 After that, the user gets another mission.

+widgets page of the adminLTE template is used both for the admin page and for the user page.